Men naturally seek to better their conditions and protect what is theirs, among which is their country.

 Shouldn’t that concept be put back into practice in 21st century America?
 Didn’t we, just as the Romans, do that for so long?
 From our earliest days until 1912, from the colonial era to perhaps the childhood of our grandparents, we continued to polish the principles of free government.
 We viewed deficiencies and did something about them.

-In comparison with our long history of actually correcting and improving our governing forms, America 2016 has fallen into a stasis, a horrid defeatism related to battered-wife syndrome.
+In comparison with our long history of actually correcting and improving our governing forms, America 2016 is in stasis, a horrid defeatism related to battered-wife syndrome.
 Like the abusive husband who promises his bruised wife that he actually loves her and will change his ways, many Americans believe a government that fines or imprisons people for not baking cakes will love us and someday actually respect our rights.

 Rather than deal with problems head on, too many of us fantasize about sending the ‘right’ men and women to government.
 This makes as much sense as sending an innocent little girl to a cat-house, and subsequently expecting her to join a religious order when she turns twenty-one years of age.
 Another placebo offered by those with their heads in the sand is the destructive blind alley called nullification.